Steric interactions between mobile ligands facilitate complete wrapping in passive endocytosis: Elastic deformation of the membrane

 with $b>a$ and eccentricity defined by

 The case of spherical invader is simply recovered in the limit $a=b$ and $e=0$.
-In polar coordinates $\theta$ and $\varphi$, the surface of the invader is parametrised as}
+In polar coordinates $\theta$ and $\varphi$, the surface of the invader is parametrised as

-As detailed in Eq.\ 1 of the main text, the free energy of the system, in which the innermost point of the invader penetrates to a depth $h$, comprises a membrane stretching term ($F_\mathrm{stretch}$), membrane bending term ($F_\mathrm{bend}$), a line tension term ($F_\mathrm{lt}$), and an adhesion term ($F_\mathrm{adh}$).
-The latter is discussed in the next section.
-Below we calculate the energy terms associated with the mechanical deformation of the membrane \cite{helfrich1973elastic}. \\ {\bf Membrane stretching.} { The stretching energy is calculated as $F_\mathrm{stretch}=\sigma S_\mathrm{CR}(h)$, where $S_\mathrm{CR}(h)$ is the contact area between invader and cell and $\sigma$ is the cell-membrane stretching modulus.
-Defining $y(h) = (h-b)/b$, in the general case we find}
+As detailed in Eq.~\ref{eqn:F}, the free energy of the system, in which the innermost point of the invader penetrates to a depth $h$, comprises a membrane stretching term ($F_\mathrm{stretch}$), membrane bending term ($F_\mathrm{bend}$), a line tension term ($F_\mathrm{lt}$), and an adhesion term ($F_\mathrm{adh}$).
+Below we calculate the energy terms associated with the mechanical deformation of the membrane \cite{helfrich1973elastic}. \\